 How do you spread sand on a driveway?

-Spreading sand on a driveway involves a degree of planning, but anyone can do it.
-While a sand spreader makes the work easier, you have to make sure what kind of sand you’re spreading.
+Spreading sand on a driveway involves some planning, but anyone can do it.
+While a sand spreader makes the work easier, you must ensure what kind of sand you’re spreading.
 Don’t use masonry sand, as it spreads way too fine.

 What is called sandbox quality sand tends to be thicker and a little more coarse.
 The sand applied via a sand spreader needs to be thick enough to break up accumulation and give tires something to grip.